 1. Nitrogen is essential for life.
 It is an element of chlorophyll in plants and of amino acids (protein), nucleic acids and adenosine triphosphate in living organisms (including bacteria, plants, animals and humans).
 Nitrogen is often a limiting factor for plant growth.

-2. Excess nitrogen has a range of negative effects, especially on human health, ecosystem services, biodiversity through air, water and climate change.
+2. Excess nitrogen has a range of negative effects, especially on human health, ecosystem services, biodiversity, through air, water and climate change.
 The total amounts of N introduced into the global biosphere by human activities have significantly increased during the last century (more than doubled) and have now exceeded critical limits for the so-called safe operating space for humanity.

 3. Nitrogen exists in multiple forms.
 Most N forms are “reactive” (Nr) because they are easily transformed from one form to another through biochemical processes mediated by microorganisms, plants and animals and chemical processes affected by climate.
 Dinitrogen (N2) is unreactive, forming the main constituent of air (78 per cent).
 Nitrogen is “double mobile” because it is easily transported by both air and water in the environment.